-Once the final risk of frost has passed you’ll want to get a handle on your roses.
-Whether they’re climbing roses or shrub roses you should prune them back to a more reasonable shape before new shoots reach half an inch.
+Once the final risk of frost has passed, you’ll want to get a handle on your roses.
+Whether they’re climbing roses or shrub roses, you should prune them back to a more reasonable shape before new shoots reach half an inch.
 Remove dead stems, rubbing stems, or stems that are just outside of the shape you’re aiming for once blooming starts.

 Here on Long Island, you’re looking at late March before it’s 100% safe to prune.

 Before new growth appears you’ll also want to remove old, dead stems from perennial plants.
-Don’t yank stems, as that can damage new growth, instead use gardening shears or hand pruners to cut the death growth away.
+Don’t yank stems, as that can damage new growth, instead use gardening shears or hand pruners to cut the dead growth away.
 For ornamental grasses, you can use a hedge trimmer, and be sure to cut off old, dead tops before the new growth appears.

 Getting all of this done before your garden starts to come back to life can make a big difference in what you see come mid-spring through summer.
-It’s a lot of work and can be time-consuming, but absolutely worth it once you see those plants blooming and bringing color back to your garden.
+It’s a lot of work and can be time-consuming, but worth it once you see those plants blooming and bringing color back to your garden.